remicastaing/my-restx/doc/api.rst

 These are internal classes or helpers.
 Most of the time you shouldn't have to deal directly with them.

-.. autoclass:: flask_restx.api.SwaggerView
+.. autoclass:: my_restx.api.SwaggerView

-.. autoclass:: flask_restx.swagger.Swagger
+.. autoclass:: my_restx.swagger.Swagger

-.. autoclass:: flask_restx.postman.PostmanCollectionV1
+.. autoclass:: my_restx.postman.PostmanCollectionV1

-.. automodule:: flask_restx.utils
+.. automodule:: my_restx.utils
     :members: